-When removing a memory card, you should right-click on the USB icon in the Windows task bar and select "Eject ‹card name›" to tell the operating system to stop using the device before removing it.
+When removing an SD card, you should right-click on the USB icon in the Windows task bar and select "Eject <card name>" to tell the operating system to stop using the device before removing it.
 Failure to do this may result in data loss or damage to your peripheral.